GeorgeApos/pipelineX/README.md

 ## Overview

-pipelineX is an ongoing project aimed at automating the machine learning pipeline for software experiments.
+Syntheci is an ongoing project aimed at automating the machine learning pipeline for software experiments.
 The goal is to streamline the process of applying machine learning techniques to software-related datasets.
 This repository contains the work in progress, and you can see the current progress and features.

 ## Features (Work in Progress)